wuyingki/WorkBetter/OKEsetup.md

   Information about the nodes in the cluster should be shown.

-You can now use kubectl and the Kubernetes Dashboard to perform operations on the cluster.
+You can now use `kubectl` and the Kubernetes Dashboard to perform operations on the cluster.

 ### **STEP 5**: Starting The Kubernetes Dashboard

 Kubernetes Dashboard is a web-based user interface that you can use as an alternative to the Kubernetes kubectl command line tool to:

-- deploy containerized applications to a Kubernetes cluster
+- Deploy containerized applications to a Kubernetes cluster
-- troubleshoot your containerized applications
+- Troubleshoot your containerized applications

 You use the Kubernetes Dashboard to get an overview of applications running on a cluster, as well as to create or modify individual Kubernetes resources.
 The Kubernetes Dashboard also reports the status of Kubernetes resources in the cluster, and any errors that have occurred.